Majok-Bol/expense-tracker-api/README.md

     └── ...
 ```

-For the current learning version, most of the application logic is contained in `app.py`.

-As the project grows, the application can be refactored into:
+As the project grows, the application can be refactored into a modular structure:

 ```text
 expense-tracker-api/